json-path/JsonPath/README.md

 List<Map<String, Object>> books = reader.read("$.store.book[?].isbn", List.class, booksWithISBN);
 ```

-PATH vs VALUE
+Path vs Value
 -------------
-As specified in the Goessner implementation a JsonPath can return either `Path` or `Value`. `Value` is the default and what all the exaples above are reuturning.
+In the Goessner implementation a JsonPath can return either `Path` or `Value`. `Value` is the default and what all the exaples above are reuturning.
 If you rather have the path of the elements our query is hitting this can be acheived with an option.

 ```java
 Configuration conf = Configuration.builder().options(Option.AS_PATH_LIST).build();